 What is the application deadline for a merit award?

-The application deadline to be considered for a merit award is November 15.
-After November 15, the program continues to accept applications on a rolling basis, but cannot guarantee those applicants will be considered for merit awards.
+The application deadline is now January 15.
+All applications are automatically considered for merit awards.
+After January 15, the program continues to consider applications, but cannot guarantee those applicants will be considered for merit awards.

 What does the Admissions Committee look for in an applicant's creative writing sample?